 Auditing a course gives students the opportunity to explore areas of interest without being subject to the demands of class activities or evaluation and grading.
 Auditors must receive permission from the instructor and pay the Audit Fee.
-Audit Petition Forms are available from Academic Advisor & Assistant Registrar's Office.
-Students taking the course for credit will receive priority if seating is limited.
+Audit Petition Forms are available from the Academic and Student Services Coordinator's office.
+Students taking the course for credit will receive priority over an audit student.
 All auditors will be assessed the Audit Fee per hour regardless of enrollment in other courses for credit, plus the book fee.
-Auditors who are not taking any other classes need to be admitted through the college as guest students prior to enrolling.
+Auditors who are not taking any other classes need to be admitted through the College as guest students prior to enrolling.
 There is no requirement of auditors except regular attendance.
 Added participation, including graded evaluation, is at the discretion of the instructor.

 Auditors with regular attendance receive a final grade of AU on the transcript.
 No college credit is given for auditing and no requirements are met with an audit course.
 Supervised studies such as independent studies, internships, and practica must be taken for credit.
 Auditing may not be appropriate for all courses, such as those designed to develop skills and those that are "hands-on" in nature.
-Changes from audit to credit may be made up to the 2nd class session of an onsite course or the 7th day of an online course from the class start, with the consent of the instructor, and if the student has done the required class work.
-Credit to audit changes may be made until the 2nd class session of an onsite course or 7th class day of an online course from the class start as well.
-In both cases, the proper forms must be completed in the Academic Advisor & Assistant Registrar's Office.
+Changes from audit to credit may be made up to the 7th day of an online course from the class start, with the consent of the instructor, and if the student has done the required class work.
+Credit to audit changes may be made until the 7th class day of an online course from the class start.
+In both cases, the proper forms must be completed and sent to the Academic and Student Services Coordinator's Office.